 Most of the companies that are investing in diversity programs are the larger companies.
 For them, their continuing lack of diversity is a public embarrassment.

-At scale though, it is a far greater challenge for a company like Google, Microsoft, or Facebook to get to any percentage of tech workforce that mirrors their customer base.
+At scale though, it is a far greater challenge for a company like Google, Microsoft, or Facebook to get to any percentage of the tech workforce that mirrors their customer base.
 The numbers are too large to move the needle.
 It’s far easier for startups.

 A critical part of building an inclusive culture that supports diversity is reducing the “otherness.”
 Inclusiveness is also much harder to do in a large company.
 If Google hired 1000 developers of color across all their offices, those individuals might never encounter another person like themselves on a daily or weekly basis.
 They may still be the only person of color that their peers see at work.
 They will be spread too thinly across the population.